 The seed library is a collection of seeds offered to the community to share, grow, and harvest.
-The seed library can be found on the Main Floor near the Young Adult books.
+The seed library can be found on the Main Floor in the Audio Visual/Periodicals Room.
 The seeds include herb, flower, fruit, and vegetable seeds of many varieties and are housed in a card catalog.
 Access to the seed library is completely free!
 You "checkout" the seeds, plant them, and then harvest the new seeds.
 We ask that you return some of the new seeds back to the library.

 Patrons must have a library card in good standing to "checkout" seeds.
-If you need a library card and you live within our district, you can apply for a Temporary Card.
+If you need a library card and you live within our district, you can apply for a card at the Circulation Desk.